Cruising Oxford to Hampton Court

 West of Reading lies Mapledurham House and Mill, the last working water mill on the Thames and mentioned in the ‘Domesday Book’.
 Such mills require a head of water in order to operate, provided by the weir and race, such changes in river level might interfere with boating passage, hence every watermill on this river, in use or redundant, has an associated lock, therefore here also lies Mapledurham Lock.
 The House, Mill and Café/Restaurant are well worth a visit, in fact you may have already done so!
 This pretty hamlet is a favoured filming location, most notably the film, ‘The Eagle Has Landed’ and an episode of ‘Midsomer Murders’ [‘The Fisher King’].

-Reading is a thoroughly modern town, larger than many cities and deserving of city status.
+Reading is a major public transport hub with easy access to London and the Thames valley.
 Resting on the confluence of the mighty River Thames and the River Kennet.
 The River Kennet becomes the Kennet and Avon Canal, traversing Southern England and emerging in the Bristol Channel.
+We moor overnight at the 'Bel & the Dragon' which is a very pleasant and comfortable restaurant and bar, adjacent the canal at Blake's Lock and Waterways Museum.
+A ten minute walk along the canal brings you into the town centre.

 Henley-on-Thames is a very tidy up market Georgian town, market day is Thursday.
 Well known for hosting the world's greatest rowing regatta, the ‘Henley Royal Regatta’, lots of quality shops and very good restaurants.